India: Romancing the Chandratal Lake

 I was back at the Chandratal camping grounds!
 However, even though the sky was bluest of blue, I left something out of the calculation.
 There was a stiff wind howling about the place, which meant no reflections!

-I did go to the lake but I was foiled for a fourth time!
+I did go to the lake but I was foiled for the fourth time!

 The Last Chance